insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-07-accessing-portal.md

 Users can search the error based on the source id and the error name by click on the search icon available on the top right corner of the widget.
 Users can minimize and maximize the widget by click on the respective button available on the top right corner of the widget.
-Note: The close button remains in disabled state.
+Note : The close button remains in disabled state.

-*7. Execution Logs: This widget will display the execution logs of all the workflows & Realtime Time touchpoints executed through autosync.*
+*7. Execution Logs : This widget will display the execution logs of all the workflows & Realtime Time touchpoints executed through autosync.*
 Every log would display these following details :

 a.
 Connection Name